SPAAM-community/wss-summer-school/docs/2025/README.md

 # Introduction to Ancient Metagenomics Summer School - 2025

-The 2025 edition of the Werner Siemens-Stiftung funded SPAAM Summer School: Introduction to Ancient Metagenomics will be running in 2025 between the **4th-8th August**.
+The 2025 edition of the Werner Siemens-Stiftung funded SPAAM Summer School (this year with the support of NFDI4Microbiota): Introduction to Ancient Metagenomics will be running in 2025 between the **4th-8th August**.

 ## Latest